 Which coffee is best for pooping?

-Caffeine has also been known to relax the anal sphincter, which is a muscle that keeps the stool in or releases it.
+Caffeinated coffee is best for pooping.
+Caffeine relaxes the anal sphincter, which is a muscle that keeps the stool in or releases it.
 This eases pooping.